NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Cal Climate Zone Lat Long data.csv

 Note that this file has spaces in the name.
 The California c limate zone data source files do not have standard station identifiers.
 Rather they use a climate zone designator from 1-16.
 This file is used to obtain the latitude, longitude, time zone and elevation data for these climate zones.
-The WYEC2 “File Source Code” (field 2, column 6 of each data record) is used to determine that the file is a California compliance type file.
+The WYEC2 "File Source Code" (field 2, column 6 of each data record) is used to determine that the file is a California compliance type file.

 #### ASHRAE\_2009\_Yearly\_DesignConditions.csv